basp/pixie/README.md

 ### Everything is a `Vector`
 Everything is built on **System.Numerics**.
 No more custom geometric classes such as points, vectors, matrices etc. Points and vectors are now just `Vector4` values and colors are `Vector3`.
+Our matrices will be `Matrix4x4`.
 In order to provide some sanity you can create points and vectors in 3D space (using `Vector3`) and then convert them to homogeneous coordinates using the `AsPosition` and `AsDirection` extension methods.
 ```csharp
 new Vector3(0.5f, 0, 1).AsPosition();  // => <0.5, 0, 1, 1>
 new Vector3(0.5f, 0, 1).AsDirection(); // => <0.5, 0, 1, 0>